 Paul Karish was a horticulturalist extraordinaire and one of the founding members of the Horticultural Alliance of the Hamptons.
-When he died in 1991, he left a bequest to the HAH which the Board designated as an education fund in his memory.
+In 1991 he left a bequest to the HAH which the Board designated as an education fund in his memory.

 Additional contributions from members brought this fund to a level allowing scholarship awards.
 Through its programs, HAH fosters the art and science of horticulture, an effort intended to ensure that the great traditions of gardening and agriculture on the East End continue to prosper.
 The Karish Scholarship reflects the mission of the Horticultural Alliance of the Hamptons.